 Student’s Tuition and Fees bill must be paid in full by the published payment deadline for each semester.
 There are several ways students can pay this bill, the biggest one being through financial aid.

 Financial aid will automatically be applied to a student’s tuition and fees.
-Students must have applied, been awarded and satisfy any missing requirements in order for aid to disburse.
+Students must have applied, accepted financial aid and satisfy any missing requirements in order for aid to disburse.
 Any additional money a student receives from their financial aid after it’s been applied to their bill, will be issued as a refund.

 Installment Plans and Payment Extensions